 What do you get when you combine internet routing protocols with the industry's leading consensus-based data store?
 Unparalleled scalability.

 When designing Calico's control plane, we turned for inspiration to the internet.
 Serving billions of endpoints around the world, it is the largest network ever built.
 We figured, if we can do that, then scaling the cloud to millions of workloads should be easy, right?
-So we borrowed proven IP routing technology to connect workloads to one another and to underlying infrastructure.
+So we borrowed proven IP routing technology to connect containers (and VMs) to one another and to underlying infrastructure.
 We then have to distribute security policy rules.
 Here, we turned to the latest cloud techniques pioneered by web-scale operators such as Google.
-Making use of the same raft consensus algorithm found in systems such as Kubernetes, we achieved consistent, fast convergence times (typically a few milliseconds, even at scale) with high levels of fault tolerance.
+Making use of the same raft consensus algorithm found in systems like Kubernetes, we achieved consistent, fast convergence times (typically a few milliseconds, even at scale) with high levels of fault tolerance.

 "A micro-firewall for every workload" minimizes attack surface